 - (i) Where a building has an area of more than 200m2 on any storey, two escape routes should be provided. - (ii) A maintenance logbook must be kept by the person having control of the building and must contain details of maintenance, testing, fire incidents advice and training and this must be made available to Housing Standards Officers and fire officers on request. - (iii) The internal arrangements of accommodation must be such that it is not necessary to pass through an area of higher risk when leaving. e.g. from a bedroom through a kitchen or lounge; or; a staircase leading down into a kitchen and/or a lounge. - (iv) In addition to the above, the Council has a number of guidance notes covering particular aspects of these requirements.
-These are available on request from Housing Standards at Preston City Council. - (v) Fire-fighting equipment will be provided in shared houses and halls of residence as follows:

-■ Kitchens - a 1m2 fire blanket, to comply with BS6575 and to be mounted approximately 1.5m high and a 2 kg dry powder extinguisher conveniently located away from and on the escape side of the cooker.
+These are available on request from Housing Standards at Preston City Council. . - (v) Fire-fighting equipment will be provided in the following locations: - Kitchens a 1m2 fire blanket, to comply with BS6575 and to be mounted approximately 1.5m high and a 2 kg dry powder extinguisher conveniently located away from and on the escape side of the cooker. - At the head of the stairs on each storey and close to the external exit door a 6 litre multi-purpose extinguisher to comply with BS EN 3-7.
+Extinguishers must be tested and maintained on an annual basis in accordance with BS 5306-3 and with the manufacturer's instructions.